adobrasinovic/edss/README.md

 **The Expanded Disability Status Scale (EDSS)** is the most common clinical scoring system used to evaluate the condition of Multiple Sclerosis (MS) patients.
 The overall disability score ranges from 0 (normal) to 10 (death due to MS) in half-point increments

+The EDSS scoring table scale has been was originally developed by **John F. Kurtzke** in 1983.
+The Neurostatus-EDSS™ was subsequently developed, standardized, and adapted from the Kurtzke’s version.

-The scale has been developed by **John F. Kurtzke.** The EDSS quantifies disability in eight Functional Systems (FS) and allows neurologists to assign a Functional System Score (FSS) in each of these.
+The Neurostatus- EDSS qualifies disability in eight seven Functional Systems (FS) plus ambulation and allows neurologists to assign a Functional System Score (FSS) in each of these.